 So, just as it seemed to be a “no brainer” when it came to hiring a certified electrician to protect my family’s safety, in an industry where patient safety is paramount, I strongly encourage Hiring Managers to consider hiring more certified professionals as ensuring patient safety, quality of data and regulatory compliance are the core principles of ethical, responsible clinical research.
 Whether you choose a CRA with an ACRP or SOCRA certification, an accredited clinical research associate will be better equipped to handle the job.
 With a more extensive knowledge of industry standards and regulations, accredited CRAs are more likely to help your study rather than harm it.

 I won’t go on record to state that clinical research graduate certificates aren’t as valid as the ACRP and SOCRA credentials.
-What I will state is that a graduate certification in clinical research is simply evidence of education; therefore, in no way does a clinical research graduate certificate confirm work experience.
+What I will state is that a graduate certification in clinical research is simply evidence of education.
+Meaning, in no way does a clinical research graduate certificate confirm work experience.

-Our firm focuses on the CRA’s competency and we have found that CRAs with either ACRP or SOCRA certification have stronger capabilities in terms of execution.
+Our firm focuses on the CRA’s competency and we have found that CRAs with either ACRP or SOCRA certification are more likely to have stronger capabilities in terms of execution.
 To learn more about our commitment to CRAs, check out our website.

 If you are looking for your next position, be sure to browse our job listings, which our team diligently updates.